james-priest/james-priest.github.io/README.md

     <dd>Wanting to settle down locally, I transitioned to work as an independent, freelance developer under my own company umbrella.
 This was liberating, stressful, and intensely time consuming.
 It made me realize I love coding, development, and technology - I do not love corporate administration, legalities, deficit finance, negotiating project costs or collections.
 I did learn to wear many hats though.
 I had projects with Sony, Fox Studios and Xtreme Desktops during this time.</dd>
   <dt>2006 - 2014 • Velodea (v3)</dt>
     <dd style="text-align:center"><i>- Innocence Lost -</i></dd>
     <dd>Returned to Velodea which had re-branded itself and was under new management.
-Here I flourished for a time focusing my efforts on helping lift the company out of a $200k deficit.
+Here I flourished for a time, focusing my efforts on helping lift the company out of a $200k deficit.
 The success of these endeavors seemed to assure the company's long-term future and had promised me an equity stake.</dd>
     <!--
     <dd>As visibiity into company receivables, accounting duties, and signatory authority was consolidated to one role by the CPA/Managing Director, the company began to misplace large sums of money which resulted in employees not getting paid.</dd>
     <dd>This began a long period of  struggle and frustration during which I was witness to greed, dishonesty and corporate shenanigans on a scale unimaginable.
 The company eventually disolved due to management's <span style="text-decoration:line-through">embezzlement of payroll, theft of company funds, and personal use of corporate assets</span> misuse of corporate funds.</dd>